Chance0018/calculator-test-plan/Test-Cases.scenarios.md

-As a small time lender, I need a calculator that is 100% accurate, because 1 small mistake could cost me big money.
+As a small time, lender, I need a calculator that is 100% accurate, because 1 small mistake could cost me big money.